 Arbelo has been involved in the shelter since its doors opened in 1999.
-She and her husband were among its original volunteers, helping to raise funds.
-After her husband’s death in 2003, she continued her support of the home, and four years later, she was asked by Santa Teresita’s board to become its director, the first layperson in this position.
+She and her husband were among its original volunteers, and helped to raise funds.
+After her husband’s death in 2003, she continued to support the home.
+Four years later, she was asked by Santa Teresita’s board to become its director as the first layperson in the position.

-In recognition of her faith-filled example of extending God’s love to the most vulnerable, Melva Arbelo has been selected as Catholic Extension’s 2016–2017 recipient of the Lumen Christi Award.
-She is the first recipient from Puerto Rico.
+In recognition of her faith-filled example of extending God’s love to the most vulnerable, Melva Arbelo received Catholic Extension’s 2016–2017 Lumen Christi Award.
+She was the first recipient from Puerto Rico.

-Now in its 39th year, the Lumen Christi Award — Lumen Christi is Latin for “Light of Christ” — honors an individual or group who demonstrates how the power of faith can transform lives and communities.
-Recipients are honored not just for the light and hope they bring to forgotten corners of the country but for inspiring others to be “Lights of Christ” as well.
+Lumen Christi is Latin for “Light of Christ.”
+The Lumen Christi Award honors an individual or group who demonstrates how the power of faith can transform lives and communities.

 Today, with its brightly painted and impeccably clean quarters, Santa Teresita Home can house up to 24 boys and girls.
 Arbelo manages a full-time staff of five as well as part-time employees and volunteers to provide meals, clothing, health care, fun activities and guidance for the children.

-Most of the children go to school during the day and return home to the beautiful grounds of Santa Teresita with a backyard full of toys and a big, bustling and happy family.
+Most of the children go to school during the day, but when they return home to a big, bustling and happy family.
+The beautiful grounds of Santa Teresita have a backyard full of toys.
+They are safe and loved.

-In part because of Ana’s story, Arbelo says she has started to work with legislators and the government on legislation to prevent other children from becoming victims of human trafficking.
+In part because of Ana, Arbelo has started to work with legislators and the government on legislation to prevent other children from becoming victims of human trafficking.

 Grounded in faith

-Being grounded in faith, she said, helps the children not only to heal but also to develop values and understand what’s right and wrong.
-“We talk about love of neighbor and love of God.
-It teaches them that whatever may have happened, their mom and dad are always in their prayers.”
+They talk about love of neighbor and love of God.
+Melva teaches them that whatever may have happened, that they should always keep their mom and dad in their prayers.